Chart Color Schemes

 Russell Island lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Russell Island's population is estimated at around 4,728 as of Nov 2025.
-This reflects an increase of 1,030 people (27.9%) since the 2021 Census, which reported a population of 3,698 people.
-The change is inferred from the resident population of 4,152 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 84 validated new addresses since the Census date.
-This level of population equates to a density ratio of 270 persons per square kilometer, providing significant space per person and potential room for further development.
-Russell Island's growth of 27.9% since the 2021 census exceeded the SA4 region (8.2%), along with the national average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 89.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of Russell Island as of Feb 2026 is around 4746.
+This reflects an increase of 1048 people since the 2021 Census, which reported a population of 3698.
+The change is inferred from AreaSearch's estimate of 4152 residents in Jun 2024, along with 94 validated new addresses since the Census date.
+This results in a density ratio of 271 persons per square kilometer.
+Russell Island's growth rate of 28.3% since the 2021 Census exceeded the SA4 region (8.3%) and national average, marking it as a growth leader.
+Interstate migration contributed approximately 89.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, an above median population growth is projected for the Russell Island statistical area (Lv2), with an expected increase of 1,110 persons to 2041 reflecting a total increase of 14.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilised.
+Considering projected demographic shifts, an above median population growth is expected, with the area projected to increase by 1144 persons to 2041, reflecting a total increase of 15.2% over the 17 years.

 Frequently Asked Questions - Population